VCU named best hospital in Richmond, drops to 5th in state on US News & World Report list

-Bon Secours St. Mary’s Hospital ranked second in Richmond and sixth in Virginia, and Bon Secours St. Francis Medical Center tied with HCA Henrico Doctors’ Hospital for third in the city.
+St. Mary’s Hospital ranked second in Richmond and sixth in Virginia, while Chippenham Hospital ranked third and 11th, respectively.

 The University of Virginia Medical Center was ranked the best hospital in Virginia for the fourth consecutive year, with three adult specialties and eight children’s specialties that were ranked among the top 50 in the country.
 Sentara Norfolk General Hospital ranked second and Carilion Roanoke Memorial Hospital and Inova Fairfax Hospital tied for third.

 U.S. News evaluated more than 4,500 medical centers in the U.S. in 25 specialties, procedures and conditions using objective data, such as death and discharge-to-home rates, and, in some cases, surveys from physicians on the best hospitals at treating difficult cases in their specialties.
-Hospitals that were in the top 50 in the country were considered nationally ranked and hospitals that are not in the top 50, but rank in the top 10 percent were designated as “high performing.”
+Hospitals that were in the top 50 in the country were considered nationally ranked; hospitals that are not in the top 50 but rank in the top 10% were designated as “high-performing.”

-Bon Secours St. Mary’s Hospital, which ranked second in Richmond and sixth in Virginia, was designated high performing in the adult specialty of orthopedics and in the procedures for chronic obstructive pulmonary disease (COPD), colon cancer surgery, heart failure, hip replacement and knee replacement.
+St. Mary’s Hospital, which ranked second in Richmond and sixth in Virginia, was designated high-performing in the adult specialty of orthopedics and in the procedures for chronic obstructive pulmonary disease, colon cancer surgery, heart failure, hip replacement and knee replacement.

-“We are honored to achieve these prestigious national recognitions, which reflect the commitment we have to our patients,” said William Lunn, M.D., chief executive officer of Chippenham & Johnston-Willis Hospitals, in a press release.
-“I am proud of our team’s efforts and their focus on providing world-class healthcare.”
+“We are honored to achieve these prestigious national recognitions, which reflect the commitment we have to our patients,” said Dr. William Lunn, chief executive officer of Chippenham & Johnston-Willis Hospitals, in a news release.
+“I am proud of our team’s efforts and their focus on providing world-class health care.”

 U.S. News produces the best hospitals rankings each year to serve as a tool to inform health care consumers about how hospitals perform in specific specialty areas and procedures.